 This is a newer decking product that is quite pleasing to the eye and lower maintenance than most wood products.
 Bamboo is also considered an environmentally safe or Green Building Product.

 Trex is a composite decking and railing manufacturer.
 They produce a wood and plastic blend that is at least 95% recycled.
-Their newest product line, Transcend, is considered a capped composite and with it they have done away with all of the old scratching, staining and fading issues that plagued the industry in the past.
+Their highest quality product line, Transcend, is a capped composite decking.

 The TREX® railing products are unique because they have a matte finish and are not shiny like PVC rails.
 They also have several types and colors of balusters to choose from.
-Their Trex Trim products are easy to work with and won’t rot, fade, or split.
-Trex Trim boards look great as stair risers, fascia or skirt boards.
-Trex Trim also keeps its white color with very little cleaning.
 Don’t forget to ask us about Trex lighting as well.
-We have been a Trex Pro Contractor for many years and are listed on their website.
+We have been a Trex Pro Platinum Contractor for many years and are listed as such on their website.
 Find out more about Trex at www.Trex.com.

-With the Trex Elevations steel framing, we can use fewer posts under the deck because it is so much stronger than lumber.
-The steel won’t twist, warp or sag and will last longer than pressure treated lumber.
-It is non-combustible and has a Class 1a fire rating and is eco-friendly.
-Elevations is made from a minimum of 25% recycled steel and we recycle 100% of our scraps.
+We use only highly galvanized (G90) steel framing when building decks, we can use fewer posts under the deck because it is so much stronger than lumber.
+The steel won’t twist, warp or sag and will last longer than pressure-treated lumber.